bcgov/design-system/components/alert_banners/README.md

 ---
-description: Alert banners notify users of important information or changes on a page.
+description: Alert banners notify people of important information or changes on a page.
 title: Alert Banners
-author: dlevine
 ---

-> Last Updated: September 15, 2020
+> Last Updated: July 7, 2021

 # Alert Banners
-Alert banners notify users of important information or changes on a page.
+Alert banners notify people of important information or changes on a page.
 Typically, they appear at the top of a page.

 ## Example
 <component-preview path="components/alert_banners/sample.html" height="400px" width="800px"> </component-preview>

 ## Use This For
-Telling users important and typically time sensitive information.
+Telling people important and typically time sensitive information.
 This includes:

 - Success messages
 - Error messages